 Jaeger purchased the building on a land contract and began the process of renovating it.
 But he wanted to refinance the building, and that’s when Peoples State Bank entered the picture.
 Peoples helped Jaeger with refinancing the purchase of the building.

 Jaeger began the nail-biting process of waiting to see if his business would be deemed essential.
 “Ultimately, we were.
 We were one of the very few that stayed open through the initial shut-down.
 But our patient volumes dropped significantly.
 We saw lots of things shift in our industry because we’re normally very hands-on with patients.
 We started doing telehealth visits, the first time in my career for that.”

-Jaeger says he’s thankful for the actions of Sankey and Peoples State Bank.
+Jaeger says he’s thankful for the actions of Peoples State Bank.
 “I’m used to a big bank experience, but I don’t enjoy the impersonality of it.
 You know, you get somebody to answer the phone and they don’t know you, and they transfer you to someone else who doesn’t know you either.
-I like to talk to people and know who I’m talking to.
-I view Dale’s involvement and Peoples State Bank to be integral and key to where we are today.”
+I like to talk to people and know who I’m talking to.”

 The PPP loans Peoples’ commercial team processed helped small- and mid-size businesses, such as Point Forward Physical Therapy, keep nearly 12,000 employees on the payroll at those companies.